ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/index.md

 * In [`Sessions`](01_sessions) you find a [folder](01_sessions/01_intro/) with an index for each week (session = week).
     * The [README.md](01_sessions/01_intro/README.md) in each session folder gives you an overview of all the readings, assignments, practical exercises, etc. that you have to do for that week - it is your todo list!
 I recommend to start your work with going through that file.
-    * The [pgs_ss1_xx_questions.md](01_sessions/01/pgs_ss23_01_questions.md) files separate all tasks for which you have to write something.
-You should make a copy of that file and write and submit your answers as a copy of that file.
 * In [`Scripts`](02_scripts) you find all scripts.
 * In [`Slides`](03_slides) you find all slides.
 * In `assignments` you submit your work each week to the folder with your last name and a folder with the session index.
 You will submit all assignments to the same folder (the one with your last name).